jgato/jgato/random_docs/ztp-zero-touch-all.md

-# Going further about Zero Touch with ZTP Gitop tools
+# Going further about Zero Touch with ZTP Gitops tools

 [WIP]

-## Siteconfigs
+[Zero Touch Provisioning Gitops way](https://docs.openshift.com/container-platform/4.11/scalability_and_performance/ztp_far_edge/ztp-deploying-far-edge-clusters-at-scale.html mainly exposes the creation of clusters with **Siteconfigs**, and the configuration/upgrade with **PolicyGenTemplates**.

+In this document, we will go further about how to configure your cluster, during deployment/installation.
+And also, how to configure/upgrade your cluster in a more advanced way, than just using the usual PolicyGenTemplates.

+## Siteconfigs: allowed configurations during deployments

 Siteconfig is the template for making your cluster's deployment.
 It is related to day-0 and it includes some pre-configuration or RAN profile.
 This profile includes some extra configurations related to telco RAN infrastructures.

-The different configurations of this profile can be enabled or disabled.

-But also, the profile can be extended with the usage of extra-manifest according to each environment needs.
+Apart from these included configurations, the profile can be extended with the usage of extra-manifests: [mainly Machineconfigs](https://github.com/openshift/machine-config-operator), but other Openshift/Kubernetes Resources would be included.

-It is important to remark, these manifests are applied during installation.
-The advantage of applying here is, that you have your cluster up and configured at the same time.
+It is important to remark these manifests are applied during installation.
+The advantage of applying here is, that you have your cluster created and configured at the same time.
 Not having to apply policies on day-2 operations.

-Some of these Policies would require to reboot nodes to be applied.
-Something, sometimes, would be not desired or allowed.
+So, Siteconfigs are mainly intended to create/deploy your clusters.
+But,  there is room for some extra configurations.
+These configurations are applied once, later, these are out of the control of the GitOps flow.

 ### Using extra-manifests

-To extend any Siteconfig with extra configuration, you can create any directories with yamls including Resources to be added to the cluster during installation.
+To extend any Siteconfig with extra configuration, you can create any directoy with yamls including Openshift/Kubernetes Resources to be added to the cluster during installation.
+Then, you can point to this directory from the 'Siteconfig.spec.extra-manifests' attribute.

+#### Example: extra-manifest to wipe disks during installation

 So first, we create a YAML with the resource you want to include during your cluster installation.
 In principle MachineConfigs, but others resources would also work.